ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

 take place in concert with the airframe.

-Double sided foam tape or Velcro has traditionally been used to attach the flight controller to the frame.
-In many cases foam tape or Velcro does not provide adequate vibration isolation because the mass of the flight control board is so small.
+Double sided foam tape or Velcro has traditionally been used to attach the autopilot to the frame.
+In many cases foam tape or Velcro does not provide adequate vibration isolation because the mass of the autopilot is so small.

 .. note::